 We said it just now, but we can't say it enough.
 When you're living in a foreign country, language learning doesn’t stop in the classroom or with your tutor.
 Opportunities to use your new language are a part of every day life.

 The streets are filled with stores, restaurants, and advertisements all written in the very language you are trying so diligently to learn.
 People walking past are talking about their crazy boss or their home decorating debacle.
-There is nothing quite like the moment when you understand a blurb from a stranger’s conversation in a foreign language (psst, did we mention eavesdropping is one of our favorite language learning hacks?)
+There is nothing quite like the moment when you understand a blurb from a stranger’s conversation in a foreign language.

 Can you read the sign explaining which bus to take?
 Do you understand your waiter?
 Showing a willingness to learn and try to speak someone’s language can mean a lot to him or her -- and, likewise, can make all the difference between you being perceived as a "meaningful traveler" or an ugly tourist.